 A highly skilled workforce is essential to deliver the Government’s $270 billion investment in Australia’s defence capability.
 Australian workers will be needed to design, install, build, integrate and maintain our ships, submarines, aircraft, land vehicles, intelligence, surveillance and reconnaissance capabilities and information technology and cyber security, and provide services to support the men and women in the Australian Defence Force.

 The Australian Government is laying the foundations for a National Naval Shipbuilding Enterprise (Enterprise), ending the boom-bust cycle that has afflicted the Australian naval shipbuilding and sustainment industry.
-The Naval Shipbuilding Plan anticipates that the (Enterprise) will require a workforce of around 15,000 people across new vessel acquisition, sustainment and the supply chain.
+The 2020 Naval Shipbuilding and Sustainment Plan anticipates that the (Enterprise) will require a workforce of around 15,000 people across new vessel acquisition, sustainment and the supply chain.

 The Government has established the Naval Shipbuilding College (College) to help connect industry, training and education providers and potential shipbuilding workers through a coordinated, national approach to skilling for the Enterprise.
 The College is supporting industry to ensure that appropriately skilled workers are available when required to meet the ramp-up in naval construction.